 So, what’s the solution?
 Well, why not find a nice pub, club or even a casino where you can watch the match and have a pint or two while you’re at it!
 Here are four great places to watch a Chelsea match in London.

 Frankie’s Sports Bar and Diner

 You cannot mention watching a live Chelsea match in a bar without the inclusion of Frankie’s Sports Bar.
-It is located at Stamford Bridge so you can soak up the full matchday atmosphere to the extreme.
+It is located at Stamford Bridge so you can soak up the full match day atmosphere to the extreme.

 Frankie’s has 12 large screen TVs and it shows every Chelsea home game.
 The menu caters for all tastes with a host of premium quality beers, wines, spirits and a number of exotic cocktails.
-If you fancy a bite to eat, you’ll find a number of burgers and sandwiches, pizzas plus several other dishes to fulfill your cravings.
+If you fancy a bite to eat, you’ll find a number of burgers and sandwiches, pizzas plus several other dishes to fulfil your cravings.

 Given its prime location, Frankie’s Sports Bar and Diner is the number one place for a fan to go to watch a Chelsea match in London; however, be warned – this place gets crazy busy before and after kickoff.

 If you’d prefer a more traditional type of pub, then head over to the Chelsea Potter on Kings Road.
 This classic London watering hole has served the likes of Mick Jagger, Keith Richards and Jimi Hendrix in its time.